-Also, there are many British and American television shows that are shown on Swedish TV in English.
+Also, many British and American television shows are shown on Swedish TV in English.

 It is estimated that almost 90% of all Swedes speak English fluently.
 This is exceptionally high for any country in the world.
 As the younger generation continues to master English, this number will continue to rise.